patriciacostadacruz/Hubble-s-quest/README.md

 ## User stories Backlog

 - Collision between a bullet and an enemy displays a visual effect.
+- Sounds have been added to the game.
 - Level increases as the game goes.
 - User can see the level at the bottom right of the screen.